-The Crosshole Sonic Logging (CSL) or Ultrasonic Crosshole Test is a widely used non-destructive test for assessing Pile Integrity and quality control of drilled shafts (piles).
-CSL test is a variation of Ultrasonic Pulse Velocity.
+The Crosshole Sonic Logging (CSL) or Ultrasonic Crosshole Test is a widely used non-destructive test for assessing quality control of concrete piles (deep foundations).
+CSL test can be considered a offspring of Ultrasonic Pulse Velocity.
 In theory, the pulse velocity in concrete is a function of the modulus of elasticity, density, and Poisson’s ratio.
-The uniformity of concrete shaft can be assessed by measuring the pulse velocity.
-In crosshole sonic logging, a number of access tubes are installed inside the reinforcement cage prior to placing concrete.
-For the purpose of testing, the tubes are filled with water to provide acoustic coupling to the ultrasonic transducers.

-Crosshole Sonic Test is a great test for identifying Anomalies in concrete shafts such as soil inclusion, poor quality concrete (low density, low modulus), and major voids.
 In general, the transit time of ultrasonic pulse between every two access tubes is measured using a high precision data acquisition system.
 The resolution of the scan along elevation can be controlled by the rate of the withdrawal of the transducers in the tube (normally performed form the bottom to top).
 The resolution of the scan at each elevation depends on a number of parameters, such as the selected frequency (pulse wavelength), the number and horizontal spacing of access tubes.
 A modern CSL is equipped with transducers that can operate between 25 to 50 kHz, allowing detection of defects as small as 2.5” to 4” (in each horizon).
 It is recommended to keep the spacing of the probes to about 12’ (3.6 m).

 Analysis of CSL Results

 In the Waterfall method, the results are presented as a profile based on complete ultrasonic pulse time histories.
 As a general practice, the positive peaks are presented by a dash line, whose width matches that of the original peak, and each negative peak is illustrated as a gap, creating a dashed line.
 These measurements are presented as a series of dash-lines along the shaft elevation, which allows for a more detailed review of the wave train, even when the first arrival cannot be detected.
-Figure … shows an example of the waterfall method.
+Figure above shows an example of the waterfall method.

 In this procedure, the arrival time of the first peak in the ultrasonic pulse wave train is (First Arrival Time, FAT), and the overall amplitude of the early part of pulse is measured.
 A practical challenge in the FAT method is distinguishing between peaks in the wave train, and the noise in the construction site.
 This is often performed through filtering out the noise by assigning a threshold value.